30 April 2020

 And the final effect is presented in the video below. 🙌

-As you can see, building a chat app (or any other web apps for that matter) equipped with basic chat messages features using Socket.io is not difficult.
-I hope that this brief Socket.io tutorial helped you understand just how simple using this approach is.
-And how many interesting things you can do with JavaScript and basic Node.js knowledge.
+As you can see, building a chat app (or any other web applications for that matter) equipped with basic chat messages features using Socket.io is not that difficult.
+I hope that this brief Socket.io tutorial helped you understand just how simple using this approach is and how many interesting things you can do with JavaScript or TypeScript as well as some basic Node.js knowledge.

 There are plenty of app ideas based on WebSockets.
 You can create: